Qualitative User Research & Design Methods

 All | Reading in a conducive environment/mindset, time management | ||

-Leisure Readers | Relaxation, escapism, enjoyment, exploration. | Read in comfortable settings at their own pace.
+Avid Readers | Relaxation, escapism, enjoyment, exploration. | Read in comfortable settings at their own pace.
 Discover books through social media, friends, online browsing. | Positive – see it as a pleasurable activity. |

-Reluctant Readers | Lack intrinsic motivation + prefer more engaging forms of entertainment (e.g. sports, games) | Engage with reading when it aligns w their interests or is more interactive | Negative/indifferent – less engaging vs other activities |
+Struggling/Reluctant Readers | Lack intrinsic motivation + prefer more engaging forms of entertainment (e.g. sports, games) | Engage with reading when it aligns w their interests or is more interactive | Negative/indifferent – less engaging vs other activities |

 Method I: Co-Design